Alex7170/scraper/README.md

-Scrapper based on puppeteer and cheerio with convertation data in .xls file.
+Scrapper based on puppeteer and cheerio with convertation data in .xlsx file.

 IMPORTANT INFORMATION